 06 Living a Fast Paced Life

 Life has slowed down a lot in Thailand!
 We were both type A personalities back in the US with a go-go-go mentality but now we have much more laid back attitudes.
-It’s because we have a flexible schedule (blogging and freelancing at home sure beats long commutes and 40+ hour work weeks in an office) and the Thai mai bpen rai attitude has rubbed off on us, too.
+It’s because we have a flexible schedule and the Thai mai bpen rai attitude has rubbed off on us a bit, too.

 07 Being On Time